top of page

 4. What You Can Do – And How We Can Help

 At Education Design and Print, we don’t just print—we partner with educators, designers, and organisations to make sure the final product looks exactly how you want it.
+Here’s how we support you:

 ✅ Expert Colour Matching

 Our prepress team reviews your files and flags any colour issues before they go to print.
-We can help convert RGB files to CMYK properly, and advise on how certain colours will render.
+We can help convert RGB files to CMYK properly and advise on how certain colours will render.

 ✅ Proofing Services